LSMeetei/MnMultimodal/README.md

 - Image
 - Caption in English
-- Translation of the English text in Manipuri, Hindi and German.
+- Translation of the English text in Manipuri, Bengali, Hindi and German.
 - Audio recording of the Manipuri text by the native speakers.

 **Version 1:** English Text and Images are collected from a local newspaper Imphal Free Press using a web-scrapper built in-house.